Subtilizer28/EduNex/README.md

 ### 🌟 Star us on GitHub!

-Made with ❤️ by the EduNex Team
+Made by the EduNex Team

 [⬆ Back to Top](#-edunex---modern-learning-management-system)